BitcoinDesign/Guide/guide/case-studies/cloud-backup.md

 ### Importing a wallet

-The import sequence guides the user through entering the recovery phrase, which is then also saved to cloud storage.
+The import sequence guides the user through entering the recovery phrase, which is then also encrypted and saved to cloud storage.

 <div class="image-slide-gallery">